gracecuenca/graphics/NOTES.md

 __Calculating Normals for Gouraud and Phong__
 - Vertex normals: combined values of all surface normals for polygons that share the vertex

+__Vertex Normals__
+- Combination of the surface normals off all polygons that share a vertex